China says 17 new cases in virus outbreak, Wuhan to restrict large gatherings

 Three of those patients are seriously ill, according to a statement issued by the health commission in the central city of Wuhan, where all 62 of the cases in China have occurred.

 Two people have died.
-Two cases have also been reported in Thailand and one in Japan - each involving people who traveled from Wuhan.
+Two cases have also been reported in Thailand and one in Japan - both involving people who travelled from Wuhan.
+One of the two patients in Thailand has recovered.

 Wuhan officials have been providing updates on new cases almost daily since Jan.
 11, and 17 is the highest number reported since then.

+The 17 new patients began exhibiting symptoms such as a fever or cough before Jan.
+13, the statement said.

-The World Health Organization said in a tweet on Sunday that some of the new cases appear not to be linked to the Huanan seafood market, believed to the center of the outbreak.
-Due to due to China’s efforts to implement broader screening, new cases may be identified in the coming days and weeks, it added.
+The World Health Organization said in a tweet on Sunday that some of the new cases appear not to be linked to the Huanan seafood market, believed to the centre of the outbreak.
+Due to China’s efforts to implement broader screening, new cases may be identified in the coming days and weeks, it added.

 “The fact that three cases have been exported to Thailand and Japan without connection to the Huanan Seafood Market suggests that the virus has spread beyond the Huanan Seafood Market into the community,” said David Hui, a professor of respiratory medicine at the Chinese University of Hong Kong.